What Are Particulate Respirators?

-Artists, artisans, and hobbiest are another group of people who often work around dust, fumes, sprays, and mists.
-Art supplies, such as charcoals, paints, chemicals, and any number of other potentially hazardous materials make wearing a particle filter mask important for lung protection.
-Potters, for example, are at risk of inhaling harmful clay and glazing dust, so should always wear a respirator.
+Artists, artisans, and hobbyist are another group of people who often work around dust, fumes, sprays, and mists.
+Art supplies, such as charcoals, paints, chemicals, and any number of other potentially hazardous materials make wearing a particle filter mask essential for lung protection.
+Potters, for example, are at risk of inhaling clay particles and glazing dust, so should always wear a respirator.

 - For Protection from Allergens